 Real property – as used in this part has the same meaning as that provided under the law of the State in which the property is located.
 24 CFR § 5.100

-Refusal of Housing – An applicant’s choice not to accept a CCHA offer of housing without good cause.
+Refusal of Housing – An applicant’s choice not to accept a HACC offer of housing without good cause.

-Rejection for Housing – CCHA’s determination not to accept an applicant either because of ineligibility or failing applicant screening.
+Rejection for Housing – HACC’s determination not to accept an applicant either because of ineligibility or failing applicant screening.

-Qualified Individual with Disabilities, Section 504 - means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the CCHA can demonstrate would result in a fundamental alteration in its nature.
+Qualified Individual with Disabilities, Section 504 - means an individual with disabilities who meets the essential eligibility requirements and who can achieve the purpose of the program or activity without modifications in the program or activity that the HACC can demonstrate would result in a fundamental alteration in its nature.

-Essential eligibility requirements include: …stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient’s selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the CCHA.
+Essential eligibility requirements include: …stated eligibility requirements such as income as well as other explicit or implicit requirements inherent in the nature of the program or activity, such as requirements that an occupant of multifamily housing be capable of meeting the recipient’s selection criteria and be capable of complying with all obligations of occupancy with or without supportive services provided by persons other that the HACC.

-For example, a chronically mentally ill person whose particular condition poses a significant risk of substantial interference with the safety or enjoyment of others or with his or her own health or safety in the absence of necessary supportive services may be “qualified” for occupancy in a project where such supportive services are provided by the CCHA as a part of the assisted program.
+For example, a chronically mentally ill person whose particular condition poses a significant risk of substantial interference with the safety or enjoyment of others or with his or her own health or safety in the absence of necessary supportive services may be “qualified” for occupancy in a project where such supportive services are provided by the HACC as a part of the assisted program.
 The person may not be ‘qualified’ for a project lacking such services.
 24 CFR § 8.3

 Seasonal Worker – an individual who is hired into a short-term position and the employment begins about the same time each year (such as summer or winter).
 Typically, the individual is hired to address seasonal demands that arise for the particular employer or industry.